-Commands · Cloudflare Workers docs
+Commands

 --watch

-- Enable live preview, so on changes Wrangler will continually update the preview service with the newest version of your project.
+- When enabled, any changes to the Worker project will continually update the preview service with the newest version of your project.
 By default,

 wrangler previewwill only bundle your project a single time.

-- Enable live preview, so on changes Wrangler will continually update the preview service with the newest version of your project.
+- When enabled, any changes to the Worker project will continually update the preview service with the newest version of your project.
 By default,

 $METHOD